GateraGael/Google-Research-Football-Environment-Experiment/ActionSpaceExplore/colab_summary.md

 Steps: 139 Reward: 0.00
 ```

-Notice how after there is a print after the 100th step.
-Also the conclusion made earlier that the more steps taken the reward is less still holds.

-# December 24th

 ## Trial #4
 Changed to print every 5 steps (first if statement in the while loop)